Jilissa Zoltko Strikes A Sexy Pose On A Couch In Skimpy Semi-Sheer Lingerie

 Jilissa Zoltko gave her 1.1 million Instagram followers something to talk about on Tuesday, February 9, when she shared a sizzling update.
-In the new post, the American model showed off her killer body in sexy lingerie set from Lounge Underwear.
+In the new post, the American model showed off her killer body in a sexy lingerie set from Lounge Underwear.

 The blond bombshell was snapped in a skimpy black bra-and-panties combo which clung to her curves.
 The classic brassiere featured soft cups made of semi-sheer material and was adorned with opaque spots.
 The snug fit of the bra and the thick stretchable band at the base pushed her breasts up, exposing ample cleavage.

-In the second photo, Jilissa’s poste was similar to the previous one.
+In the second photo, Jilissa's pose was similar to the previous one.
 She leaned forward and looked to her left with her chin raised, smiling and showing off her pearly whites.
 The natural light in the space illuminated her fantastic figure, making her tanned skin glow.

-The hot law student wore her golden locks down as she opted for a wavy hairstyle.
+The hot law student wore her golden locks down in a wavy hairstyle.
 She let the soft waves fall over her shoulders with the ends grazing her bust.
 She completed her look with manicured nails and several accessories.
 She sported a gold necklace, a bangle, and a pair of hoop earrings.

 In the caption, the influencer dropped a black heart emoji.
 She gave credit to Lounge Underwear by tagging the brand in the picture.